-Cluster Headings Content Standards Scope & Clarifications A. Make inferences and justify conclusions from sample surveys, experiments, and observational studies.
-M3.S.IC.A.1 Recognize the purposes of and differences among sample surveys, experiments, and observational studies. more appropriate to M3.S.IC.A.2 Identify potential sources of bias in statistical studies.
-Sources of bias include but are not limited to: leading questions, lack of randomization, sampling bias, undercoverage, nonresponse, and/or small sample size.
+Cluster Headings Content Standards Scope & Clarifications A. Make inferences and M3.S.IC.A.1 Recognize the purposes of and differences among sample surveys, experiments, and observational studies.
+For example, in a given situation, is it more appropriate to use a sample survey, an experiment, or an observational study? justify conclusions from sample surveys, experiments, and M3.S.IC.A.2 Identify potential sources of bias in statistical studies.
+Sources of bias include but are not limited to: leading questions, lack of randomization, sampling bias, undercoverage, nonresponse, and/or small sample size. observational studies.
 M3.S.IC.A.3 Distinguish between a statistic and a parameter.
-Evaluate reports based on data and recognize when poor conclusions are drawn from well-collected data. assessment limits for
+Evaluate reports based on data and recognize when poor conclusions are drawn from well-collected data.
+There are no assessment limits for this standard.
+The entire standard is assessed in this course.

-Conditional Probability and the Rules of Probability (CP)
+Conditional Probability and the Rules of Probability (S.CP)